-A 10-bit A/D converter with 16+8 multiplexed input channels and a sample and hold circuit is integrated on-chip.
+A 10-bit A/D converter with 24 multiplexed input channels and a sample and hold circuit is integrated on-chip.
 An automatic self-calibration adjusts the A/D converter module to process parameter variations at each reset event.
 The sample time (for loading the capacitors) and the conversion time is programmable and can be adjusted to the external circuitry.

-The ST10F273E has 16+8 multiplexed input channels on Port 5 and Port 1.
-The selection between Port 5 and Port 1 is made via a bit in a XBus register.
+The ST10F273M has 16 + 8 multiplexed input channels on Port 5 and Port 1 respectively.
+The selection between Port 5 and Port 1 is made via a bit in an XBus register.
 Refer to the User Manual for a detailed description.

-A different accuracy is guaranteed (Total Unadjusted Error) on Port 5 and Port 1 analog channels (with higher restrictions when overload conditions occur); in particular, Port 5 channels are more accurate than the Port 1 ones.
-Refer to Electrical Characteristic section for details.
+A different accuracy is guaranteed (Total Unadjusted Error) on Port 5 and Port 1 analog channels (with higher restrictions when overload conditions occur); in particular, Port 5 channels are more accurate than the Port 1 channels.
+Refer to Section 24: Electrical characteristics for details.

-The A/D converter input bandwidth is limited by the achievable accuracy: supposing a maximum error of 0.5LSB (2mV) impacting the global TUE (TUE depends also on other causes), in worst case of temperature and process, the maximum frequency for a sine wave analog signal is around 7.5 kHz.
-Of course, to reduce the effect of the input signal variation on the accuracy down to 0.05LSB, the maximum input frequency of the sine wave shall be reduced to 800 Hz.
+The A/D converter input bandwidth is limited by the achievable accuracy: Supposing a maximum error of 0.5LSB (2mV) impacting the global TUE (TUE depends also on other causes), in worst case of temperature and process, the maximum frequency for a sine wave analog signal is around 7.5 kHz.
+Of course, to reduce the effect of the input signal variation on the accuracy down to 0.05LSB, the maximum input frequency of the sine wave must be reduced to 800 Hz.

-If static signal is applied during sampling phase, series resistance shall not be greater than $20k\Omega$ (this taking into account eventual input leakage).
-It is suggested to not connect any capacitance on analog input pins, in order to reduce the effect of charge partitioning (and consequent voltage drop error) between the external and the internal capacitance: in case an RC filter is necessary the external capacitance must be greater than 10nF to minimize the accuracy impact.
+If a static signal is applied during the sampling phase, a series resistance shall not be greater than $20k\Omega$ (this taking into account eventual input leakage).
+It is suggested to not connect any capacitance on analog input pins, in order to reduce the effect of charge partitioning (and consequent voltage drop error) between the external and the internal capacitance: In case an RC filter is necessary, the external capacitance must be greater than 10nF to minimize the accuracy impact.

 Overrun error detection / protection is controlled by the ADDAT register.
 Either an interrupt request is generated when the result of a previous conversion has not been read from the result register at the time the next conversion is complete, or the next conversion is suspended until the previous result has been read.
-For applications which require less than 16+8 analog input channels, the remaining channel inputs can be used as digital input port pins.
+For applications which require less than 16+8 analog input channels, the rning channel inputs can be used as digital input port pins.

-The A/D converter of the ST10F273E supports different conversion modes:
+The A/D converter of the ST10F273M supports different conversion modes: